 Operations & Impact Manager

 Billy is the son of a contractor and is originally from the Seattle area.
 He has worked over a decade in nonprofit organizations and is inspired by the power of individuals to affect positive change in their communities.
-Billy has worked the past 8 years both as a program manager and advocate primarily in organizations serving people with disabilities.
+Prior to joining RTP, Billy worked for eight years both as a program manager and advocate primarily in organizations serving people with disabilities.
 With PROVAIL and with Community Gatepath he worked directly with clients and businesses to grow opportunity in the workplace for people facing low income and developmental challenges.
 In 2010, he was awarded the PROVAIL All-Agency Staff Excellence Award for his work with students with Autism in Washington State.
-Billy recently moved to the Bay Area with his wife and lives on the Peninsula enjoying the easy access of the coast.
-He holds a dual degree from the University of Washington in Psychology and Philosophy and is currently working his way through an MPA distance program with University of Colorado.
+Billy moved to the Bay Area in 2014 with his wife and lives on the Peninsula enjoying the easy access of the coast.
+He holds a dual degree from the University of Washington in Psychology and Philosophy and a Masters degree in Public Administration from the University of Colorado.
 Outside of work, he is a musician, traveler, and enjoys biking around the bay area.
 He enjoys playing a part in the ambitious and life-changing projects that RTP and its volunteers take on.

 (650) 366.6597 ext.
 221